googleapis/mcp-toolbox-sdk-go/core/samples/GoGenAI_example.md

 		log.Fatalf("Failed to create Toolbox client: %v", err) }

-	// Load the tool using the MCP Toolbox SDK. tools, err := toolboxClient.LoadToolset("my-toolset", ctx)
+	// Load the tools using the MCP Toolbox SDK. tools, err := toolboxClient.LoadToolset("my-toolset", ctx)
 	if err != nil {
 		log.Fatalf("Failed to load tools: %v\nMake sure your Toolbox server is running and the tool is configured.", err)